avast/retdec-regression-tests-framework/docs/test_methods.rst

     # the given comment.
     assert self.decomp.log.contains(r'# Done!')

-In the next section, you will learn how to write tests for arbitrary tools, not just for ``decompile.sh``.
+In the next section, you will learn how to write tests for arbitrary tools, not just for the decompiler.